Understanding new tasks through the lens of training data via exponential tilting: The exponential tilt model

 If $T$ segments the source domain into its subpopulations (\ie\ the subpopulations are $\{(x, y)\in\cX\times \cY\mid T(x) = t, y = k\}$ for different values of $t$'s and $k$'s), then it is possible to achieve perfect reweighing of the source domain with the exponential tilt model: the weight of the $\{T(X) = t, Y = k\}$ subpopulation is $\exp(\theta_k^\top t+\alpha_k)$.
 However, in practice, such a $T$ that perfectly segments the subpopulations may not exist (\eg\ the subpopulations may overlap) or is very hard to learn (\eg\ we don't have prior knowledge of the subpopulations to guide $T$).

-If no prior knowledge of the domains is available, we can use a neural network to parameterize $T$ and learn its weights along with the tilt parameters, or simply set $T(x)=x$, which we demonstrate to be sufficiently effective in our empirical studies.
+If no prior knowledge of the domains is available, we can use a neural network to parameterize $T$ and learn its weights along with the tilt parameters, or simply use a pre-trained feature extractor as $T$, which we demonstrate to be sufficiently effective in our empirical studies.
+We also study the effects of misspecification of $T$ using a synthetic dataset example in Appendix \ref{sec:normal-mixture}.

-\paragraph{Fitting the exponential tilt model} We fit the exponential tilt model by distribution matching.
+\paragraph{Fitting the exponential tilt model} We fit the exponential tilt model via distribution matching.
 This step is based on the observation that under the exponential tilt model \eqref{eq:exponential-tilt}